naokipeter/gwwc/DISCUSSION.md

 ### Limitations
 * Creation, Update and Deletion of resources not implemented
-* Currency in the paragraph below the Pledge heading is always USD
+* Currency in the paragraph below the pledge heading is always USD
 * The JavaScript code could need some refactoring

 ### Choice of framework